The Boundaries of Force

 The refinements compress into a four-step test that can be run on any case.

-- Is there a conditional proposal that makes non-compliance worse than the status quo?
-If no, it is not coercion — it is an offer, a boycott, a refusal to associate.
-Stop.
+- Is there a conditional proposal that credibly makes non-compliance worse than an appropriate legitimate baseline?
+If no, it is not coercion.
+It may be an offer, boycott, refusal to associate, or a different kind of force or harm.

 Notice what the test never asks: whether the coercion would produce more good than harm on net.
 The aggregate-good question is not deferred to a later step; it has no step.
 That omission is deliberate, and it is the whole point.